pag1pag/pag1pag/README.md

 You will find here some projects projects in which I have been involved, whether they are personal or collective.
 Some of these works are old, and may not have english comments (currently working on it ^^).
+Some of these works are private, since they are school projects.
 If you have any questions, don't hesitate! 👍

 <!---